 If the report doesn’t have the page breaks then this will return the same result as OverAllTotalpages

-Use this in either Page header, or Footer.
+Use this in either SSRS Page header, or Footer.

 Global References in SSRS Example

-For this example, We are going to use below-shown DataSet.
-Please refer to Shared Data Source and Dataset articles to understand the steps involved in creating Shared Data Source and Dataset that we used for this report.
+For this example, We are going to use the below-shown DataSet.
+Please refer to Shared Data Source and Dataset articles to understand the steps involved in creating Shared Data sources and Dataset that we used for this report.